mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 as a device server, called *DataBaseds*, and interaction is performed using commands, e.g. there is a command that returns a list of all the registered device servers or a command that exports a new device.
-A MySQL or MariaDB server is required to run TANGO.
-It is also possible to run TANGO without a database and with a limited functionality.
+A MySQL [@tools-mysql] or MariaDB [@tools-mariadb] server is required to run TANGO.
+It is also possible to run
+TANGO without a database and with a limited functionality.
 In cases where high availability is required TANGO can run in a multi-database configuration ([@tango2016manual], p.
 186).